Do you do “match making”?

 Just check in with us for any particular trip you’re interested in, and we can give you the options.

-How safe is this for solo women travellers?
+Is it safe for solo women travellers?

 It doesn’t get much safer!

 First of all, you get an instant friend-group to explore new places and experiences with.
-If you want to go off on your own, that’s fine too – if you get lost or whatever, the locals know us so well, they’ll take you home to the boat 🙂
+If you want to go off on your own, that’s fine too – if you get lost or whatever, the locals know us so well, they’ll take you home to the boat.

 Secondly, our skippers are not there just to sail the boat.
 They are your go-to people for everything – whether it’s keeping an eye on boat dynamics (is that guy bugging you?) to “What’s appropriate to wear to the monastry / the beach bar / the Turkish baths, etc?”